SS Exodus: Final destination

-A telegram written by Jewish leaders of the camps on October 20, 1947 makes clear the wishes and determination of the refugees to find a home in Palestine:
+A telegram written by Jewish leaders of the camps on October 20, 1947, makes clear the wishes and determination of the refugees to find a home in Palestine:

 The would-be migrants to Palestine were housed in Nissen huts and tents at Poppendorf and Am Stau but inclement weather made the tents unsuitable.
 The DPs were then moved in November 1947 to Sengwarden near Wilhelmshaven and Emden.
 For many of the illegal immigrants this was only a transit point as the Brichah managed to smuggle most of them into the U.S. zone, from where they again attempted to enter Palestine.
 Most had successfully reached Palestine by the time of the Israeli Declaration of Independence.
 Of the 4,500 would-be immigrants to Palestine there were only 1,800 remaining in the two Exodus 1947 camps by April 1948.

 Within a year, over half of the original Exodus 1947 passengers had made other attempts at emigrating to Palestine, which ended in detention in Cyprus.
 Britain continued to hold the detainees of the Cyprus internment camps until it formally recognized the State of Israel in January 1949, when they were transferred to Israel.

 Jewish retaliation

 On September 29, 1947, Zionist Irgun and Lehi militants blew up the Palestine Police Force headquarters in Haifa in retaliation for the British deportation of Jewish migrants who arrived on Exodus 1947.
-10 people were killed and 54 injured, of which 33 were British.
+Ten people were killed and 54 injured, of which 33 were British.
 Four British policemen, four Arab policemen, an Arab woman and a 16-year-old were killed.
 The 10-storey building was so heavily damaged that it was later demolished.
 They used a barrel bomb, described by police as a "brand new method" and the first use of a barrel bomb by Jewish forces.
-Irgun went on to make many more barrel bomb attacks in 1947–48.
+Irgun went on to carry out many more barrel bomb attacks in 1947–48.